Calee Shea, INHC, HHP, is here to break down the basics of your cycle! This is the essential education you didn’t get in your sex-ed class…

 Your period = the bleed you get each cycle

 A normal period is 2-7 days long.

 Important Note: The bleed that occurs on the pill is not a real period.
-It is called a withdrawal bleed and it just a response from the withdrawal from the hormones (i.e. placebo pill).
+It is called a withdrawal bleed and it is just a response to the withdrawal from the hormones (i.e. placebo pill).

 A real period comes as part of the ebb and flow of your natural cycle, and while we can have a period without ovulation, a healthy period comes AFTER ovulation – and successful ovulation is how we get the amazing hormone – progesterone.

-Most HBC’s (hormonal birth control) work by suppressing ovulation (with the exception of the hormonal IUD).
+Most forms of hormonal birth control work by suppressing ovulation (with the exception of the hormonal IUD).

 What happens after the period?

 After your period ends, you’ll enter the phase.
 In this phase, the body begins preparing for ovulation.

 What is ovulation?